Bottles That Are In My Inventory For Sale

 Different Hot Drops With a Great Promise - These are almost the same size, 5.25" and 4 7/8" tall due to a difference in the neck.
 Both were hand-blown around the turn of the 20th century.
 They seem to have held the same amount of contents but have slightly different dimensions.
 They are embossed on 3 sides, "The Herb Medicine Co. // Lightning Hot Drops / No Relief No Pay / Springfield, O." How is that for a sure cure?
 Both are clean but do have the lightest of inside stain in places.
 A couple of neat little meds. $12.00 each plus shipping or NOW both for $18.00 + shipping. |

 Red Ravin Sauce – This bottle presents a small mystery.
 It obviously had a paper label but the embossing "Red Ravin" on the bottom posses the question: was this a location, product name or perhaps a manufacturer?
 I've looked but didn't find any other examples.
+(I have been told that this was a PA bottle but that is not verified.)
 It is a pretty bottle, clean and graceful but does have some case wear, esp. on the bottom, as shown Also there is an 1/8" fish eye on one side.
-NOW I'll send it on to you postpaid for $7.00 + shipping. |
+NOW I'll send it on to you postpaid for $7.00 + shipping.

 Odd Morlee's Buchu Gin – The first thing you notice is the shape: the base is 2.75" square (with cut-off corners) and the height is 12".
 Sparkling clean with just a hint of inside contents stain.
 Great display.
 Handblown with a tapered tooled lip, late 1800's.
 No chips or dings.
 It will look great on your shelf!
 NOW $8.00 + shipping. |